Supply Chain Enabled

 Author: Tony McVeigh

 Pick face replenishment is an essential warehouse function.
 It is designed to move items from reserve storage locations to picking shelves.
-Properly executed, this process ensures that each picking location is sufficiently stocked.
+When properly executed, this process ensures that each picking location is sufficiently stocked.
 This allows for the item in demand to be retrieved and packed as soon as an order arrives to the fulfilment centre.

 Many of us have experienced leaving a retail store, when the product we sought could not be found.
-Aside from the feeling of dissatisfaction, this typically resulted in a lost sale and ultimately, profit for the retailer.
+Aside from the feeling of dissatisfaction, this typically resulted in a lost sale and ultimately, a loss in profit for the retailer.
 In warehouse operations, this is analogous to having an empty picking slot.
 This is a particularly sensitive issue in eCommerce retail for instance, where poorly-managed replenishment can impact an online brand’s ability to fulfil orders.

 For efficient and smooth order picking, the replenishment method should match the warehouse workflow and operational rhythm.
 In all cases, pick faces should have the capacity to stock the optimal product quantity based on the expected demand and pick velocity.
 Also, for optimal storage density, remember not to overfill locations and de-layer pallets in order to match the anticipated pick activity on the day.